IsaacXu0808/Qyay-Web-App/README.md

 python3.12 manage.py migrate
 ```

 An alternative is to copy my database "/qyay/" to your local MySQL data folder.
-Then you can use my test data which have many items.
-The following account is recommanded:
+Then you can use my test data which has many items.
+The following account is recommended:

 User ID: